himajin-no-tameiki/vtuber-tl-clip/Fusion_Expression.md

 Yes and no. Variables defined in expressions are local to each frame, and you cannot do something like referencing the previous value of a variable.

-On the other hand, variables defined in Frame Render Scripts, Start Render Scripts, and End Render Scripts (which you can find on Settings tab of any node) DO persist across frames.
-However, it doesn't work in the way you'd expect.
-A Frame Render Script of a node is run every time the node is asked to render a frame, and that happens whenever you preview a frame at any point, which means it's not executed in order from start to finish.
+On the other hand, variables defined in Frame Render Scripts, Start Render Scripts, and End Render Scripts (found in the `Settings` tab of any node) DO persist across frames.
+However, they doesn't work in the way you'd expect.
+A Frame Render Script of a node is run every time the node is asked to render a frame which happens whenever you preview a frame at any point.
+This means it's possible for the script NOT to be executed in-order of the timeline (ie. when scrubbing or jumping around).

-## Does scaling an image down and then up lose the quality?
+## Does scaling an image down and then up lower the quality?

 No, unless you do any "destructive" operations after scaling down and before scaling up.

-Some nodes (Transform (Xf), Merge and maybe more) are "non-destructive", as in when you have multiple non-destructive nodes chained together (with no destructive nodes in between), they don't individually invoke the transformation or resampling operations.
+Some nodes (Transform (Xf), Merge and maybe more) are "non-destructive", as in, when you have multiple non-destructive nodes chained together (with no destructive nodes in between), they don't invoke the transformation or resampling operation.
 Instead, Fusion holds back the operations until the last node in the chain, and then all the operations are "merged" into a single operation before being applied to the input.

 Here's an example (see the screenshot below).
 A text node is the input, the first transform node scales it down to 10%, and the second transform node does the opposite i.e. scales it up to 1000%.
 The left preview window shows what you'd get if you don't have the second transform node, and as you can see, it's very blurry.
 But when it's scaled back to the original size by the second transform node, as you can see in the right preview, the original quality comes back magically.
-This happens because Fusion smartly merges the two operations (x0.1 and x10) into one operation (x1) behind the scenes.
+This happens because Fusion intelligently merges the two operations (x0.1 and x10) into one operation (x1) behind the scenes.

 ![](images/fusion_transform_compose.png)

-This feature, (despite the limitations of not being able to insert destructive operations in between,) is actually very useful when you need to do a lot of transformations because otherwise you'd often end up with unintuitive, messy node structures just to keep the original qualities of your assets.
+This feature, (despite the limitations of not being able to insert destructive operations in between,) is actually very useful when you need to do a lot of transformations because otherwise you'd often end up with unintuitive, messy node structures just to keep the original quality of your assets.

 The same thing can be said about cropping.
 Usually, when you move an image to the side using a transform node and part of it goes off screen, that part will be lost.
 But if you add, after that node, another transform node that moves it back to the center, you get the full image back. (example below)